Chaplain Daily Touchpoint #397: Importance of Biblical Imagery

 • Discernment is a characteristic of the wise man/woman

-Encouragement: If I could have any people who have died returned to my life for thier wisdom and love, it would be my grandparents and my father-in-law.
+Encouragement: If I could have any people who have died returned to my life for their wisdom and love, it would be my grandparents and my father-in-law.
 Why?
 Because they were wise, discerning people.
 They did not suffer fools.
 May we be blessed by surrounding ourselves with wise, discerning, godly influences.

 Chaplain Daily Touchpoint #376: Studies in Job (Part 2)